jamiehenzy/Office_Door/README.md

 # Office_Door
-Information for students at NEU regarding courses I teach and such
+Information for students at NEU regarding courses I teach and other such info as you might find affixed to my office door